169398/PalindromeChecker-in-Js/Readme.md

 4. Copy the code from `palindrome.js` and use it in your project or simply run it in your browser's developer console. 🚀

-## Example

-Here's how you can use the provided JavaScript code to check if a number is a palindrome:

 Contribution